-Any marketing campaign has a variety of techniques and tactics including a few that generate impressive results.
+Any marketing campaign uses a variety of techniques and tactics including a few that generate impressive results.
 Each tactic and technique has its role, especially within a timed strategy.
 It’s when you use it that matters.

 Battling to Achieve Impact and Total Awareness

 The biggest struggle for any marketing campaign is to create awareness and impact.
-While an SEO strategy that generates omnipresence is nice, it lacks the ummph or intensity needed to move customers emotionally.
+While an SEO strategy that generates omnipresence is nice, it lacks the ummmph or intensity needed to move customers emotionally.

 It’s not easy to get attention and engage people on Google or Facebook, or even on those returning to your website.
 Capturing audiences is a creative, psychological process, but to get results, the marketing blitz is often needed.

 Marketing Blitzes can be used in your ad campaigns, social media campaigns and even as key part of your SEO strategy.
 The value of sudden dramatic domination shouldn’t be understated.
 Your goal is to capture your market.
 Blitzes are a sure sign you’re into this strategy thing and intend to win.

 The name Blitz evolves from the war era terminology of Nazi Germany used in World War 2.
 The blitzkreig was a synchronized launch of bombs, bullets and artillery from ground and air.
 The concept never existed before 1939 because the technology wasn’t really present to carry out a coordinated attack from so many angles with such intensity.
 Technology provided a new technique that could annihilate the enemy if arranged carefully.

 It must have been frightening for their enemies who had nowhere to hide and an inability to respond.
 A flurry of bombs, bullets, smoke, and dominated everyone’s attention and let the victor move in to capture the territory.